alospeaks/cisco-dc-automation/LabGuide/section-4-2-sandbox.md

 ####Show command from Sandbox.
 1. In the command window, type `show vlan` , and click `POST`.
 2. make sure in the message format, you have selected `json` and command type = `cli_show`
+3. notice the objects in both the `Request` and `Response` window.
+Basically object are key value pairs.
+It is structured, so that you can query and key and get the response.
+It becomes very easy to parse it now.
 3. In the Response Window, check if  999 is present.
 You should see only one VLAN in the response window.

 ![sandbox](/images/sandbox-13.png)